mslinn/sbt-ethereum-docs/gitbook/overview.md

      ```
   3. Execute `sbt`.
      The first time you do this, many dependencies be downloaded.
-     At a minimum you will see the following output:
+     At a minimum you will see the following output.
+     Don't be concerned if you see lots of warnings and errors.
+     SBT complains a lot; maybe should to go to digital boot camp in order to improve its attitude.
      ```
      $ sbt
      [info] Loading global plugins from /home/mslinn/.sbt/0.13/plugins